blackfox113/censorshipbypassguide/docs/Server/HolyUB.en.md

 3. **Tor Exit Node:** Even though Holy Unblocker LTS supports Tor you will need to utilize a personal VPS or locally set it up to use it.
 OR use one of the official links that are restocked frequently in their respective discord server.

 ---

 How to Set Up Holy Unblocker LTS

-1. First, visit the repository of the Doge Unblocker in GitHub: [Holy Unblocker GitHub Repository]([https://github.com/DogeNetwork/v4](https://github.com/QuiteAFancyEmerald/Holy-Unblocker)).
+1. First, visit the repository of the Holy Unblocker in GitHub: [Holy Unblocker GitHub Repository](https://github.com/QuiteAFancyEmerald/Holy-Unblocker).

 2. You can then choose to be hosted by any of the deployment providers.
 Koyeb is considered the best one.
 Or you can set this project up locally